-CM764 does exhibit significant affinity for the sigma-1 receptor, although it is a sigma-2selective ligand.
-Some of the ligands investigated for antagonist activity against CM764 are selective for the sigma-1 receptor, though doses used in these experiments were all at least 200fold greater than the sigma-2 receptor Ki of the ligands and therefore could be expected to be acting at the sigma-2 receptor as well as the sigma-1 receptor.
+CM764 does exhibit significant affinity for the sigma-1 receptor, although it is a sigma-2-selective ligand.
+Some of the ligands investigated for antagonist activity against CM764 are selective for the sigma-1 receptor, although doses used in these experiments were all at least 200-fold greater than the sigma-2 receptor K_i of the ligands, and therefore could be expected to be acting at the sigma-2 receptor as well as the sigma-1 receptor.
 In light of this, it was necessary to examine whether the stimulation of MTT reduction observed in SK-N-SH neuroblastoma in response to treatment with CM764 could be a result of sigma-1 receptor activation either exclusively or in addition to sigma-2 receptor activation.
-To test this, the effect of treatment with the sigma-1 agonist (+)-pentazocine ( $K_i$ =1,542 nM at sigma-2 receptors and $K_d$ =7.5 nM at sigma-1 receptors (Hellewell et al. 1994)) was examined in SK-N-SH cells. (+)-Pentazocine was unable to induce any significant change in MTT reduction as compared to untreated control cells up to 1 $\mu$ M, which is over 130-fold above its sigma-1 receptor Ki value (experiment was repeated twice with similar results, with 5 replicates per condition in each experiment).
+To test this, the effect of treatment with the sigma-1 agonist (+)-pentazocine (K_i = 1,542 nM at sigma-2 receptors and K_d = 7.5 nM at sigma-1 receptors) (Hellewell et al., 1994) was examined in SK-N-SH cells. (+)-Pentazocine was unable to induce any significant change in MTT reduction compared with untreated control cells up to 1 μ M, which is over 130-fold above its sigma-1 receptor K_i value (the experiment was repeated twice with similar results, with five replicates per condition in each experiment).
 Additionally, CM572 was able to completely attenuate the effect of CM764 on MTT reduction, although CM572 exhibits no significant binding at the sigma-1 receptor.
-This antagonism demonstrates that the stimulation of MTT reduction induced by CM764 treatment could be entirely eliminated by selectively blocking the sigma-2 receptor, without blocking the sigma-1 receptor at all.
-These data confirm that this effect is sigma-2 receptor-mediated and does not involve sigma-1 receptors.
+This antagonism demonstrates